wycl16514/dragonscript_parsing/a parser for arithmetic expression.md

 export default class ArithmeticParser {
     constructor(expr) {
         this.expr = expr
+        //this scanner is used to get all tokens at once this.init_scanner = new Scanner(expr);
         this.scanner = new Scanner(expr);
         //save all tokens for given expression
         this.tokens = []